quintype/malibu/tutorial/implementing-a-design-system.md

 ## Building an atom

 Let's start by building an atom.
 An atom can be a basic building block.
 Each atom should be responsible for a single functionality.
-For example, a `CardImage` atom should just contain a image.
+For example, a *CardImage* atom should just contain a image.
 It should not have any text.
-Let's have a simple `CardImage` atom component, which can be used in the future by other components.
+Let's build a simple *CardImage* atom component, which can be used in the future by other components.

 ```javascript
 import React from "react";